-1. Choose Between Niche Appeal or Massive Diversification
+1. Choosing Between Niche Appeal or Diversification for Consistency

 But for this strategy to work, all your social media content must follow it.
 It must be tailored to represent a very recognizable and particular aesthetic.

-All your hashtags should also target only the people that are drawn to that pigeonhole.
-Those are the ones likely to stick around and click ‘follow’.
+All your hashtags should also target only the people drawn to that theme.
+Those are the ones likely to stick around and click “follow.”

-There’s several benefits to niche appeal strategies.
-Clients interested in booking you will know exactly what to expect.
+There are several benefits to niche appeal social media strategies.
+Clients interested in booking you or buying your courses will know what to expect.

 The best way to approach this strategy is to assign different days to different subjects.
 This keeps your content new and interesting.

 The downside to diversification is that it can put off some clients.
 This can, at times, cause you to lose business.